 Next, you will need to verify the hardware configuration for accuracy.
-The Do-more T1H Series PLC has an auto discover feature that will automatically detect the I/O modules installed.
+The Do-more PLC has an auto discover feature that will automatically detect the I/O modules installed in the base.
 You can see the results of this search by selecting PLC > System Configuration, double clicking the CPU link under the Configuration tab in the Project Browser, or by clicking the XY Configure icon in the Project Toolbar.

-On the left side of the System Configuration window is an index of topics titled Configuration Entries.
+System Configuration window is an index of topics titled Configuration Entries.
 Click the I/O Configuration tab and you should see an overview of the modules that the software located, similar to the following.